USS Nimitz (CVN-68) is a supercarrier of the United States Navy, named after Fleet Admiral Chester W. Nimitz.

 Nimitz is the lead ship of its class, which includes ten other aircraft carriers.

-Nimitz is powered by two nuclear reactors, which provide the ship with a top speed of more than 31.5 knots (approx).
+Nimitz is powered by two nuclear reactors, which provide the ship with a top speed of more than 31.5 knots (58.3 km/h).

-Nimitz is equipped with a wide variety of aircraft, including F/A-18 Hornet.
+Nimitz is equipped with a wide variety of aircrafts, including F/A-18 Hornet.

 The ship has been deployed numerous times, including to the Persian Gulf in support of Operation Iraqi Freedom.